utilForever/RosettaStone/PULL_REQUESTS.md

 ### Step 11: Landing

-In order to land, a pull request needs to be reviewed and approved by at least one Electron Code Owner and pass CI.
+In order to land, a pull request needs to be reviewed and approved by all Hearthstone++ collaborators and pass CI, test coverage and code quality.
 After that, if there are no objections from other contributors, the pull request can be merged.

 Congratulations and thanks for your contribution!